IIT-LAND/reval_clustering/paper.md

 labels are used within supervised classification methods to learn how to best predict the labels.
 Applying the classification model to the test set, the model’s predicted labels are then compared to the actual clustering labels derived from the test set.
-This procedure is repeated using cross validation and the optimal number of clusters corresponds to the number of clusters that minimizes the prediction error.
+This procedure is repeated using cross validation and the optimal number of clusters is the one that minimizes the prediction error.
 Prediction performance can be defined in different ways.
-For example, Tibshirani and colleagues [@tibshirani2005] used prediction strength - that is, the proportion of observation pairs that are assigned to the same cluster in both training and test sets.
+For example, Tibshirani and colleagues [@tibshirani2005] used prediction strength - that is, the proportion of observation pairs in test set that are assigned to the same cluster by both direct clustering and applying training-learned centroids.
 Other approaches consider stability measures [@lange2004], which are based on misclassification error.

 Internal and relative indices can exhibit similar behavior with respect to clustering errors, with the advantage of the former being less computationally expensive [@brun2007].
 However, in the case of complex models and clusters, an